 - Equips graduates with the skills necessary to adapt to a changing legal marketplace, to identify emerging areas of economic opportunity and for those who choose to pursue alternatives to practice, to transition into positions of leadership in business, the nonprofit sector and philanthropy.

-The Lowell Milken Institute’s 2014-2015 Report on Activities highlights the recent work of the institute.
+The Lowell Milken Institute’s 2017-2018 Annual Report highlights the recent work of the institute.